 All works in this first category have in common the originality requirement.
 Originality should not, however, be taken in the normal sense: neither novelty, nor innovation is required; the starting point is that the work is not copied and originates from the author.
-He author must produce his or her own expression of the idea, but the test to establish whether the work originates from the author is in origin only a minimum effort standard.
+The author must produce his or her own expression of the idea, but the test to establish whether the work originates from the author is in origin only a minimum effort standard.
 It is not required that the idea is new, because the idea is not covered by copyright at all.
 A radically new and different expression of the idea of the passionate love story between two people with irreconcilable cultural backgrounds set in outer space is equally not required; the author's own expression of the classic Romeo and Juliet tale will suffice.
-The author must only have expended 'skill, judgment and labour', or 'selection, judgment and experience', or 'labour, skill and capital' in creating the work.
-Between two properties of the passionate love story between two people with irreconcilable cultural backgrounds set in outer space is equally not required; the author's own expression of the classic Romeo and Juliet tale will suffice.
 The author must only have expended 'skill, judgment and labour', or 'selection, judgment and experience', or 'labour, skill and capital' in creating the work.

 In reality, two cumulative requirements are involved: firstly, the work must originate from the author; secondly, there must have been a minimum investment by the author of skill, judgment, and labour.
 Both requirements have to be met.
 The investment of skill, judgment, and labour merely in the process of copying someone else's work cannot confer originality.
 But even if that threshold is low, works that do not meet this minimum standard will not attract copyright protection: a copy that incorporates some minor alterations of a work which is no longer protected under copyright, for example, will not attract copyright.
-The content of a work may be nothing more than a compilation of existing elements, some skill and labour must have been invested in the way in which those elements are organized and expressed.
+Even if the content of a work may be nothing more than a compilation of existing elements, some skill and labour must have been invested in the way in which those elements are organized and expressed.
 On the one hand, that skill and labour must not be so trivial that it could be characterized as a purely mechanical exercise; on the other,